dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 Let's dig into this one by one.

 LinkedIn currently favors you to have one job title, present one idea of who you are.
 You optimize your headline, your description, and your education, work experiences, and certificates to align with one thing.
-LinkedIn experts tell you to build this one-dimensional profile as well if you want to “network” effectively and get hired.
+LinkedIn experts tell you to build this one-dimensional profile as well if you want to “network” well and get hired.
 It is about optimizing for keywords.
 As a result, you are stuck in a tricky position to build a strong profile about what you’ve done.

 The Future of Work (and even the present) is where people will have multiple job titles, different functions, different roles altogether.
 It requires that you be able to present a multi-dimensional picture of who you are to different people.
 You shouldn’t have to be just a marketing, or a sales, or a developer, or a strategy person.
 You want the ability to present yourself fully.
 LinkedIn doesn’t have this yet.

 LinkedIn currently favors chronological professional experiences over anything else.
 But in the future of work, your personal, volunteer, side gig, side projects, and businesses will be just as relevant.
 The chronology will be less critical.
-LinkedIn doesn’t allow you to portray all of this accurately.
+LinkedIn doesn’t allow you to portray this accurately.

 The future of work also requires constant learning, sharing, and more organic networking based on interests and contributions.
 LinkedIn currently favors formal credentials, and taking courses on Lynda in its “Pro” account.

 The future of work requires that people learn organically from each other and contribute to the conversation (dialectics as a form of learning).
 LinkedIn’s wall or stream of messages is currently haphazard and doesn’t allow for this form of dialectical learning.
 Instead, it focuses on spammy or dreadfully boring industry topic PR type sharing or generalities that verge on fluff pieces.